Skip to content

 uq_metrics(df, target_col)

 Evaluate uncertainty quantification model with essential metrics.
 Args: df: DataFrame with predictions and uncertainty estimates.
-Must contain the target column, a prediction column ("prediction"), and either quantile columns ("q_025", "q_975", "q_25", "q_75") or a standard deviation column ("prediction_std"). target_col: Name of the true target column in the DataFrame.
+Must contain the target column, a "prediction" column, and a "prediction_std" column (required for CRPS and median_std).
+Quantile columns ("q_025", "q_975", "q_05", "q_95", "q_10", "q_90", "q_25", "q_75") are used for coverage/width when present; otherwise Gaussian bounds are derived from "prediction_std". target_col: Name of the true target column in the DataFrame.
 Returns: Dictionary of computed metrics.

 Source code in src/workbench/utils/model_utils.py